 - Start by logging into the cPanel server via SSH.

-- Next, copy the system filer to a new file.
-You can name this anything you would like.
+- Next, copy the system filter to a new file.
+You can name this anything you would like, for example:

-- Using your favorite editor, vi/vim/nano modify /etc/cpanel_exim_system_filter_custom and use the following as a template.
+- Using your favorite editor, such as vi/vim/nano, modify

 #Custom exim block for specific users $date